rithvix22/Neural-Network-Implementation-in-C/README.md

 My goal was to build a neural network from scratch in C <br><br>
 All these files may look scary at the start <br>
 Read the Readme so as to get a better understanding.<br>
+Users are expected to know the math behind how a neural network works <br>

 # First Attempt :
 My main goal was to get a working model <br> not worrying about the time / cost